Geography 2023 - 2024

-At St Stephen's Primary school, we are committed to providing all pupils with learning opportunities in geography that engage, inspire and challenge pupils to create a genuine interest in the subject and a curiosity about the world.
+At St Stephen's Primary School, we are committed to providing all pupils with learning opportunities in geography that engage, inspire and challenge pupils to create a genuine interest in the subject and a curiosity about the world.
 The teaching equips the pupils with substantive knowledge about a range of places in the world and develops an understanding of the Earth's physical and human processes.
-As pupils progress , they will be able to investigate and think critically with deeper understanding of the subject.
-The curriculum is designed to build on geographical disciplinary knowledge over time and to develop the pupil's ability to apply geographical disciplinary knowledge to enable them to confidently communicate their findings and geographical understanding to range of audiences.
+As pupils progress, they will be able to investigate and think critically with deeper understanding of the subject.
+The curriculum is designed to build on geographical disciplinary knowledge over time and to develop the pupil's ability to apply geographical disciplinary knowledge to enable them to confidently communicate their findings and geographical understanding to a range of audiences.

-The intent is for pupils to have
+Through high quality teaching, the intent is for pupils to have:

 • an excellent substantive knowledge of a range of places and how they are interdependent and interconnected.

 • an extensive geographical substantive knowledge and vocabulary.

 • the ability to use geographical enquiry effectively.

 • the ability to reach conclusions and explain findings.